chiro-hiro/thedivine/README.md

 **The Divine** uncontrollable number.

+**The Divine** is one more security layer to protect your RNG contract, RANDAO,...from many kind of attack.

 **The Divine** contract which's give you power and belong to the void.
 No fees are required, you have to pay for gas cost and get the **Power**.

 ## Concept